Designing Character Traits in The Sims 3

 Scouring the Personal Ads (For Science!)

 Now, how would we begin to figure out which traits we wanted?
-One of the first days we brainstormed traits, my boss called me into his office (Matt Brown, now of Blizzard).
+One of the first days we brainstormed traits, my boss called me into his office.
 Quirky genius that he was, he sat me down and pointed to his monitor, which was littered with personal ads and dating websites.
 The idea was to see exactly how people described themselves.
 People said things like the following, which are from real personal ads:

 If you play The Sims 3, you’ll notice some of these from the game with slightly altered names: Loves the Outdoors, Hopeless Romantic, Athletic, Friendly, and Loner.
 And although Mid Life Crisis didn’t make sense as a trait, we used it as a lifetime happiness reward which could be used to swap traits mid-game.